vita-student-projects/2DCarPoseEstimation-Group57/README.md

 # Conclusion
 We saw here that using a hr-former was not adapted in our case and wasn't very efficient with our dataset.
 Our dataset was not very adapted to train a model on a normal road but has very good potential to increase the performance of precision of a autonomous vehicule at cross street section.
 We could improve the model with more epoch and the best would be to mix two type of data, a dataset on the road and this dataset that is road cross section.
+And to get better result on video, we could use something as a kalman-filter to keep the value of the keypoints when the car is moving.